 Nomenclature of Fatty Acids.
-In the description of results obtained for the analysis of fatty acids by conventional gas-liquid chromatography, the shorthand designation proposed by Farquhar, J. W., Insull, W., Rosen, P., Stoffel, W. & Ahrens, E. H. (Nutr.
-Rev., 1959, 17, Supplement) for individual fatty acids should be used in the text, tables and figures.
-Thus 18:1 should be used to represent a fatty acid with eighteen carbon atoms and one double bond; if the position and configuration of the double bond is unknown, this fatty acid should not be referred to as oleic acid.
-The shorthand designation should also be used in the synopsis but sentences should be constructed so that it is clear to the non-specialist reader that 18:1 refers to a fatty acid; for example, '... resulted in an increase in the concentration of the fatty acid 18:1 in the liver triglycerides...'.
+In the description of results obtained for the analysis of fatty acids by conventional gas-liquid chromatography, the shorthand designation proposed by Farquhar, J. W., Insull, W., Rosen, P., Stoffel, W. & Ahrens, E. H. (Nutrition Reviews, 1959, 17, Supplement) for individual fatty acids should be used in the text, tables and figures.
+Thus 18:1 should be used to represent a fatty acid with 18 carbon atoms and 1 double bond; if the position and configuration of the double bond is unknown, this fatty acid should not be referred to as oleic acid.
+The shorthand designation should also be used in the synopsis but sentences should be constructed so that it is clear to the non-specialist reader that 18: 1 refers to a fatty acid; for example, '...resulted in an increase in the concentration of the fatty acid 18: 1 in the liver triglycerides...'.
 If the positions and configurations of the double bonds are known, and these are important to the discussion, then a fatty acid such as linoleic acid may be referred to as 18:2 \triangle 9-cis, 12-cis (positions of double bonds related to the α-carbon atom).
 However, when essential and related fatty acids derived from animal tissues are being considered, it is preferable to refer to fatty acids such as linoleic acid as 18:206 and arachidonic acid as 20:406 (position of double bonds related to the ω -carbon atom); it is assumed that the double bonds are methyleneinterrupted and are of the cis-configuration (see Holman, R. T. in Progress in the Chemistry of Fats and Other Lipids Vol. 9, part 1, p.
-3. Oxford: Pergamon Press, 1966).
-Groups of fatty acids that have a common chain length but vary in their double bond content or double bond position should be referred to, for example as C20 fatty acids or C20 polyunsaturated fatty acids.
-Impure samples of fatty acids such as those used in the preparation of diets should be referred to, for example as 'linoleic acid'.
+3. Oxford: Pergamon Press, 1966.)